pj398/personal-website/content/posts/2020-03-03-movienetData/index.md

 The dataset was generated [to answer questions](https://doi.org/10.1080/14680777.2018.1510846) about the narrative marginalisation of women in popular cinema.
 However, there are a number of reasons why somebody might want to use it beyond this purpose:

 * It is an ideal dataset for exploring _character networks_ in all their complexity - each film in the dataset comes with both an event list, which can be used for constructing dynamic network representations of the narratives, and an adjacency matrix derived from this event list, which can be used for static network representations.
 The event list also indexes each interaction by scene, allowing for the interaction data to be grouped into story chunks.
-* The dataset offers useful examples of teaching data for illustrating basic network analysis ideas using familiar, easy to grasp examples of networks.
+* The dataset offers useful teaching data for illustrating basic network analysis ideas using familiar, easy to grasp examples of networks.
 * I'm sure there are all kinds of interesting questions about the films that the data can help to answer that I didn't think to ask.

 **Making my life easier**